-If you discover missing, incorrect, or extraordinary values existing without comments, consult the project manager.
-Correct any errors, re-upload or re-enter data if necessary, with the help of the project manager.
+If there are missing, incorrect, or extraordinary values without explanatory Comments, consult the Project Manager and Monitoring Team Supervisor.
+Correct any errors, re-upload, or re-enter data, if necessary, with the help of the Project Manager and Monitoring Team Supervisor.